 Analyze your Existing Content

-If you already have some existing content, then it’s very possible you have a brand voice, even if that might not be consistent with your intended brand voice, in some cases.
+If you already have some existing content, then it’s very possible you have a brand voice, even if that might not necessarily be consistent with the voice you intend to project for your brand.

-Taking a critical analysis of your existing content can help you to understand the way you sound through your content.
+Taking a critical look at your existing content can help you to understand the way you sound through your content.

 With this understanding, you can then fine tune the voice to meet up with the kind of brand voice you really want to be known for or create a new one entirely.